 THE QUEEN'S COMMONWEALTH CANOPY

-The Queen's Commonwealth Canopy (QCC), was launched at the Commonwealth Heads of Government Meeting in Malta in 2015.
-It presents a unique opportunity to unite the whole Commonwealth family and save one of the world's most important natural habitats - our forests.
-By creating a pan-Commonwealth network of forest conservation projects across all 54 Commonwealth countries, the QCC will mark Her Majesty The Queen's service to the Commonwealth while conserving indigenous forests for future generations.
-On launching the initiative Her Majesty The Queen said:
+The Queen’s Commonwealth Canopy (QCC) was launched at the Commonwealth Heads of Government Meeting in Malta in 2015, with the vision of creating a pan-Commonwealth network of forest conservation projects that marks Her Majesty The Queen’s service to the Commonwealth and conserves indigenous forests for future generations.
+It is the first environmental initiative that The Queen gave her name to.

 "I have been especially touched by one such project, The Queen's Commonwealth Canopy, which has been proposed by Commonwealth countries wanting to harness their collective expertise and resources to protect the world's forests.
 This and other initiatives are a practical demonstration of the power of the Commonwealth, working as a group, to effect real change for generations to come."